 Call Now For Your Free Case Evaluation

-Let us discuss your case and explore your options.
-If you or someone you love has been the victim of a negligent security injury, please call Simmons and Fletcher, P.C., today.
-Every injury case involves a statute of limitations, and we need to secure evidence for your premises liability claim before negligent parties have the opportunity to hide it.
-Our attorneys work on a contingency fee basis, meaning you don’t owe us a dime until we win your case.
+If you or someone you love has been the victim of a negligent security injury, contact Simmons and Fletcher, P.C., today.
+Every injury case involves a statute of limitations, and you need to secure evidence for your premises liability claim before negligent parties have the opportunity to hide it.
+Our attorneys work on a contingency fee basis, meaning you don’t owe us a dime unless we win your case.
 Call us today at 800-298-0111 to schedule a free consultation.